Blog Post · Mathematics · AI

 The elegant proof

 At equilibrium, the solution no longer changes: \(\hat{\mathbf{y}}' = X^T\mathbf{y} + (I - X^TX)\,\hat{\mathbf{y}}'\).
-Rearranging: \(X^TX\,\hat{\mathbf{y}}' = X^T\mathbf{y}\), hence \(\hat{\mathbf{y}}' = (X^TX)^{-1}X^T\mathbf{y}\).
-The normal equation.
-Q.E.D.
+Rearrangement yields \(X^TX\,\hat{\mathbf{y}}' = X^T\mathbf{y}\), hence \(\hat{\mathbf{y}}' = (X^TX)^{-1}X^T\mathbf{y}\).
+This is the normal equation. ∎

 Chapter 4